 Frequently Asked Questions

-Can I do a GA4 audit without technical skills?
+Can beginners do a GA4 audit?